lightly-ai/lightly/docs/source/docker/advanced/meta_information.rst

 The following example shows a dataset in which the column "masked" is used to prevent Lightly Docker from using this specific sample.
 In this example, img-1.jpg is simply ignored and not considered for sampling.
-E.g. the sample neither gets selected nor is it affecting selection of any other sample.
+E.g. the sample neither gets selected nor is it affecting the selection of any other sample.

 .. list-table:: masked_embeddings.csv
    :widths: 50 50 50 50 50